credativ/plutono/docs/sources/auth/overview.md

 ### Anonymous authentication

-You can make Grafana accessible without any login required by enabling anonymous access in the configuration file.
+You can make Plutono accessible without any login required by enabling anonymous access in the configuration file.

 Example: